Learning to meal plan on a budget can be a lifesaver, not to mention it can save you money.

 4. Shop your pantry first

-Shopping grocery store sales is a smart move for saving money.
+Shopping grocery store sales is a smart move for saving money when meal planning.
 But before you head off to the grocery store, check to see what you already have on hand.

 And it can cut down on waste if you’re using up what you have.

 Creating a pantry inventory can be a HUGE help with this part of meal planning.

 It takes a little time to do this initially but once you have it, you can keep a running tally each week of what you have and what you’re running low on.

 5. Build meals around staple ingredients